Pool enclosures can be a great design feature to keep your pool safe and add some neat aesthetics wherever you place your swimming pool.

-You may think that a fence is sufficient in keeping your own kids or youths from the neighborhood out of the pool area unsupervised – but kids will find a way!
-A pool enclosure will ensure the safety of everyone around and keep swimmers out, thanks to a door with a lock and key.
+You may think that a fence is sufficient for keeping children away from your pool area unsupervised, but kids can always find a way to climb over.
+A pool enclosure with a lock on the door will ensure the safety of everyone around and keep swimmers out.

-Another good tip is to add a pool alarm, which gives you peace of mind knowing that your pool is not a danger to any curious kids or pets.
+Another good tip is adding a pool alarm, which gives you peace of mind knowing that your pool is not dangerous to any curious kids or pets.

-Especially for yards that are open to the prying eyes of nearby neighbors, a pool enclosure can offer a little privacy for personal pool use.
-If your enclosure is made of glass, consider hanging drawstring curtains, horizontal blinds, or tinted stickers to the windows to add a little extra privacy.
+A pool enclosure can offer a little privacy for personal pool use.
+If your enclosure is made of glass, consider hanging drawstring curtains, horizontal blinds, or tinted stickers to the windows to keep out of view from peeping neighbors.

-For homeowners living in milder climates, a pool enclosure may provide full year-round swimming.
+A pool enclosure may provide total year-round swimming for homeowners in milder climates.
 Investing in a heat pump could even allow you to be swimming in the middle of winter.